SUNY Canton OnLine

 Fall, 3 credit hours

 This course presents the theories, principles, and approaches to emergency management.
-The philosophy of Comprehensive Emergency Management (CEM) will be discussed with the four attendant steps which include mitigation, preparedness, response, and recovery.
-An analysis of past disasters will be presented along with their impacts on policy formation leading up to the current FEMA all-hazards approach.
+The whole community approach to emergency management will be a focus with the phases of mitigation, preparedness, response, and recovery serving as the foundation.
+Analyses of past incidents, emergencies, disasters, and catastrophes will be presented along with their impacts on policy formation in the development of current emergency management doctrine.
 The role, duties, and importance of the Emergency Manager will be discussed throughout the semester.
-Finally, a brief review of basic legal issues involving emergency management will be presented.
-Three hours lecture per week.

 Fall/Spring, 3 credit hours